UpCloudLtd/uks-instructions/backup/README.md

 kubectl exec -n velero-demo nginx-pod-name -it -- cat /var/log/nginx/access.log
 ```

-Since we ran a pre- and post-hooks, there should be two text files, `prehook.txt` and `posthook.txt`, in the log folder as well:
+Since we ran pre- and post-hooks, there should be two text files, `prehook.txt` and `posthook.txt`, in the log folder as well:

 ```text
 kubectl exec -n velero-demo nginx-pod-name -it -- ls -la /var/log/nginx/